WeChat Advertising 101: All You Need To Know

 Thinking that’s it?
 The best moves that WeChat has for user segmentation is with users’ interests and behaviors.
 Categorizing users’ interests with 24 top-level tabs which further branch into 183 bottom-level ones, WeChat has made the search for a niche interest group no longer a mission impossible.
-Marketers can also target a bunch of people with specific shared behavior, such as the action “searched for the word ‘car’ in the past 30 days”.
+Marketers can also target groups people with specific shared behavior, such as the action “searched for the word ‘car’ in the past 30 days”.

-Beyond these fine categories, interests and behaviors can also be dug out by keywords, which describe user characteristics even more accurately.
+Beyond these fine categories, interests and behaviors can also be dug out by using keywords, which describe user characteristics even more accurately.
 For example, the name of your brand ambassador can be a keyword used to track down the fan group so that advertisements can be displayed to each and every one of them.

 Lastly, WeChat advertisements also incorporate remarketing features for marketers to further impact users who have previously shown interest.
-Marketers can choose to target people who have liked or posted positive comments on their previous WeChat Moments Ads or redeemed your store coupon on WeChat before.
+Marketers can choose to target people who have liked or posted comments on their previous WeChat Moments Ads or redeemed your store coupon on WeChat before.